Can You Shave a Double-Coated Dog? Why You Never Should (UK Guide)

 Why you should never shave a double-coated dog: Understanding the risks and safer alternatives

-Understanding the Double Coat System
+The Double Coat System

 A double coat consists of two distinct layers: a dense undercoat of shorter hairs and a longer topcoat made up of guard hairs.[3]
 These layers work together as a sophisticated insulation system, keeping dogs warm in cooler months while allowing air circulation to prevent overheating in warmer weather.